 Most listings are in the $20's per square foot per year.
-The Oklahoma City region is seeing a a rise in rates.
-In the last 3 months, the median rate rose $2 per sqft per year.
-That's a 9% increase in rent.
+The Oklahoma City region is seeing a an increase in rates.
+In the last 3 months, the median rate rose $1 per sqft per year.
+That's a 3% rise in rent.

-Compared to the rest of the Oklahoma City market, the Oklahoma City region has lower rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Oklahoma City market, the Oklahoma City submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 369 listings have been posted online, so you'll want to check back regularly for new listings.
-About 1% of the office spaces in the Oklahoma City are subleases, so you will probably have to consider a longer term lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 540 listings have been posted online, so you'll want to check back regularly for new listings.
+About 4% of the listings in the Oklahoma City are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,400 sqft.
-Most properties in this region are around 2 stories.
+Even though the median size is 2,630 sqft, there are still 0 office spaces below 2,000 sqft.
+Most properties in this market are approximately 2 floors.
 Most buildings in this region were built in 1981 and are Class B.